-In determining the size and value of the annual equity awards to our named executive officers, the Compensation Committee, with the assistance of Pearl Meyer, considers our company performance, individual performance, the potential for enhancing the creation of value for our stockholders, the amount of equity previously awarded to the named executive officers and the vesting terms of such prior awards, our broader organizational equity needs and overall dilution, as well as industry and peer group benchmark data.
+In determining the size of the annual equity awards to our named executive officers, the Compensation Committee, with the assistance of Pearl Meyer, considers our company performance, individual performance, the potential for enhancing the creation of value for our stockholders, the retention value of unvested and total equity holdings for each named executive officer, the amount of equity previously awarded to the named executive officers and the vesting terms of such prior awards, our broader organizational equity needs and overall dilution, industry and peer group benchmark data, and, in the case of those officers who joined the company in the prior year, the date of hire.
 For benchmarking purposes, in 2021 and 2022, our annual equity awards were sized using the grant date fair value of the awards compared to our peer group and survey data compiled by Pearl Meyer in order to align with comparable market practice, emphasize the value of the equity grants being awarded, and better enable a review of total compensation competitiveness.
-Prior to 2021, the Compensation Committee sized these awards using a percentage of common shares outstanding compared to our peer group.
 In the 2021 and 2022 compensation planning cycles, the Compensation Committee reviewed the equity awards as a percentage of our shares of common stock outstanding as a secondary measure of the market information.
 As part of its compensation decisions in early 2023, our Compensation Committee determined that the number of shares with respect to each equity award type would be based on a percentage of common shares outstanding compared to our peer group in order to prevent excessive share usage in light of our stock price at the time of approval.

-The table below shows all 2022 annual equity grants to those named executive officers who were eligible to receive them.
+The table below shows all 2023 annual equity grants to those named executive officers who were eligible to receive them.